Ntzzin/OOP/README.md

 # OOP
-A collection of exercises from the faculty course on object-oriented programming
+A collection of exercises from the university course on object-oriented programming